Please Note:

 In this class we focus on more advanced movements that evolve from the basic leg hangs, climbs, and sits.
 You will learn trickier transitions from higher on the pole, as well as developing handsprings and dead-lift strength.
 We practice power spins and alternate grips regularly (Chinese pole, split grips, and twisted grips), as well as low pole tumbles and baby pole flips.
 Must be comfortable in leg hangs and butterfly, as well as basic one-handed spins.

-Pre-requisite: minimum of 25 newbie classes or instructor approval.
+Pre-requisite: minimum of 25 newbie classes AND instructor approval.

 Saturdays at 11am